 “Teen kills himself while taking gun selfie.”
-That’s the headline.
+That’s what the headline said.

 Education is the Answer